nalsomali/Efficient-Storage-of-Vehicle-Locations-for-Vehicle-Hiring-Applications/README.md

 vehicles and customers are localized using GPS devices available in mobile phones, and these devices determine the longitude and latitude coordinates as floating-point numbers.
 For simplicity the map was decided into small cells so we used integers to identify each location on the map When a customer request a ride, only vehicles within a certain range of this customer will be contacted

+the main has some testcases with different scinarios to test every part of the system